How to Become an Army Doctor in India After 12th

 Around 150 seats (145 for Indian nationals + 5 for friendly foreign countries) are offered in MBBS.
 115 seats are reserved for male candidates, while 30 are reserved for female candidates.

 • Candidates must be citizens of India.
-Candidates who are subjects of Nepal or Bhutan, or Persons of Indian Origin who have migrated from Pakistan or other foreign countries with the intention of permanently settling in India, may also be eligible under specific government rules.
+Candidates who are subjects of Nepal or Bhutan, or Persons of Indian Origin who have migrated from Pakistan or other foreign countries to permanently settle in India, may also be eligible under specific government rules.

 • 10+2 with 60% in PCB and 50% in English.